Mar 10, 2026

 What the Best Companies Are Doing Differently

-Their sprint structure is also worth noting.
-Clients see something real — something they can click on their actual phone — within the first two weeks.
+The better platforms in 2026, including companies like Emergent Labs, have addressed this by generating clean, modular, developer-readable code rather than locked proprietary output.
+Code you can take, own, and extend without being held hostage to a single vendor.
+Clients can see something real on their actual phone within the first two weeks.
 Not a mockup.
 Not a Figma prototype.
 An app.
 That feedback loop alone eliminates months of wasted development time caused by misaligned expectations.

-Where we'd pump the brakes: Emergent Labs is a platform company at its core.
-If your app requires deeply customised AI behaviour, complex real-time data architecture, or heavy regulatory compliance work, the platform will eventually show its limits.
-It's a powerful tool.
-It's not a replacement for senior engineering thinking.
+That said, even the best low-code platforms have limits.
+If your app requires deeply customised AI behaviour, complex real-time data architecture, or heavy regulatory compliance work, you will eventually outgrow what a visual builder can handle on its own.
+These platforms are powerful tools.
+They are not a replacement for senior engineering thinking.

 But here's the honest reality: OutSystems is expensive, complex, and built for large internal IT teams.
 If you're a growing startup or a mid-market company without a dedicated development department, the overhead can easily cost you more than it saves.
 It's a powerful tool in the right context.
 In the wrong context, it's a very expensive headache.

-3. Appsmith & Retool — Brilliant in Their Lane
+3. Appsmith and Retool: Brilliant in Their Lane

 The moment you try to use them to build a consumer-facing mobile app with real UX requirements and real user expectations, they start showing their limits fast.
 Use them for what they're built for, and they're excellent.
 Don't ask them to be something they're not.